 Raheem Sterling is a 23 year old father.
 He is a Jamaican by birth.
 British by trade.
-He is also a Golden Boy recipient of one the highest paid under 23’s in the world.
+He is also a Golden Boy recipient and one of the highest paid under 23’s in the world.
 A feat achieved by making bold decisions, such as choosing football over a life of crime, and working increasingly hard to reach the very top of the football pyramid and to stay there.
 In our #TMThursday poll on the 31st May 2018, we asked about the media’s reaction & your opinion on Raheem Sterling’s assault rifle tattoo.

 As I expected, (cause you guys are woke!), the majority called it out for what it was: veiled racism.
 Yes I believe that regardless of race there would have been some concern about the tattoo, but the issue was clearly magnified due to him being a black man.
 Many took to Twitter, including celebrities, to condemn the right-wing press for their campaign against Raheem.
 A powerful thread was produced by Adam Keyworth that exposed a very telling narrative on their treatment of Sterling, dating back to 2014 when he was just 19 years old.
 The Daily Mail, The Sun and and other right wing mediums have been consistent with their attitudes towards black people, whether at the top of their careers or at the lower end.
 It seems as though, in their opinion, black people are either thugs, ex-thugs but now we just have criminal relatives or chancers who should be grateful to even have any level of success.
 We are TIRED.